Where is Gatlinburg: 3 Common Misconceptions About Where Gatlinburg TN Is Located

 3. The Spur

 The closest of all the other misconceptions, The Spur is the roadway that cuts through the Great Smoky Mountains National Park.
 Although this road connects Pigeon Forge to Gatlinburg, Gatlinburg city limits do not officially start until drivers arrive at the Gatlinburg Welcome Center.
 Although it is not technically in Gatlinburg, The Spur is still a gorgeous roadway that showcases the natural beauty of the area all year long.

 Not that you know where Gatlinburg is, why not start planning an exciting vacation for you and your family there?
-With the help of Visit My Smokies, families can plan out the perfect Smoky Mountains vacation all on one site.
+With the help of Visit My Smokies, families can plan out the perfect Smoky Mountain vacation all on our website.
 We have a full list of spacious Gatlinburg cabins, delicious restaurants, exciting attractions, shopping and more.

 Take a look at our favorite cabins in Gatlinburg to start planning your trip!